jolingenfelter/Super-Diary/README.md

 # Super-Diary

-Super Diary is a basic diary app where a user can store memories with a note, image, location, and mood.
+A basic diary app using CoreData where a user can keep their memories, saving a note, image, location, and mood.